 Wisteria is a showy climbing vine with clusters of scented dangling white to purple blooms.
-They provide impact to fences, trellises, walls and other areas where the thick woody vines can trail or scramble.
+They provide dramatic impact to fences, trellises, walls and other areas where the thick woody vines can trail or scramble.
 Two main varieties are used: Chinese and Japanese.
 Both are fairly hardy vines but they are deciduous, and the lacy leaves turn color and defoliate in fall.
-A wisteria with yellow leaves may be due to this natural occurrence or there might be a pest, disease or cultural problem.
-Let’s investigate why do wisteria leaves turn yellow and find out what, if anything, to do about the issue.
+A wisteria with yellow leaves may be due to this natural occurrence, or there might be a pest, disease or cultural problem.
+Let’s investigate it -- why do wisteria leaves turn yellow, and let's find out what, if anything, to do about the issue.

 My Wisteria Leaves Turned Yellow, Why?